christophergandrud/Make-Projects/Rnw_Lecture/README.md

 ## Christopher Gandrud
 ## Updated: 17 September

-This file explanation how `LectureCreator.sh` works & how to use it.
+This file explanation how to use the `LectureCreator.sh`.

 ---

 ## About

-The bash shell script `LectureCreator.sh` automatically creates a [knitr](http://yihui.name/knitr/) Beamer slideshow.
+The simple bash shell script `LectureCreator.sh` automatically creates a [knitr](http://yihui.name/knitr/) [Beamer slideshow](http://en.wikipedia.org/wiki/Beamer_(LaTeX).

 You define whether the slideshow should be called a *Lecture* or a *Seminar*.
 You also decide what number the file should have.

 The script then creates a basic `.Rnw` *knitr* beamer slide show, complete with header, footer, and necessary style files.

-I use this script to create lecture and seminar slide shows for an [introductory applied stats class I teach](http://christophergandrud.github.com/Introduction_to_Statistics_and_Data_Analysis_Yonsei/).
+I use this script to create lecture and seminar slide shows for an [introductory applied stats class](http://christophergandrud.github.com/Introduction_to_Statistics_and_Data_Analysis_Yonsei/) that I teach.

 ## Components
 The Lecture Creator consists of a shell script file `LectureCreator.sh` and a folder called `CommonFiles`.
 There are three files in the `CommonFiles` folder.
 These are the style files and the basic beamer slide show file.